aryan114/Gators-CSA-Trimester-2/README.md

 I sent you your IAM credentials via Slack.
 Once you are connected, you should be able to add new users, delete them, and login with them.
 This activity will update in the DynamoDB table that is accessed by logging into the [AWS website](https://signin.aws.amazon.com/) as an IAM User.
 Just as a general note, the DynamoDB table in which the credentials are stored is named "Credentials".

+To run the login system, run the Login.java file.